mahajanshweta/diffuser_cp/README.md

 ## Quickstart

-Load a pretrained diffusion model and sample from it in your browser with [diffuser-sample.ipynb].
+Load a pretrained diffusion model and sample from it in your browser with [diffuser-sample.ipynb](diffuser-sample.ipynb).

 ## Installation